beemarsh/cpp_dsa/Bit Manipulation/README.md

 **Note:** It is different from **!** logical operator which returns either `1` or `0`. `~` operator performs bitwise operation on each bits.

 - ### Bitwise Left Shift operator (<<)

+	The << (left shift) takes two numbers, the left shifts the bits of the first operand, and the second operand decides the number of places to shift.